The Visiting Atlantic Fellowship that led to this project took place between May and November 2017.

-This project was a research residency which explored how, and the extent to which, counter-narratives can be an important site of challenge and change.
+This project was a research residency that explored how, and the extent to which, counter-narratives can be an important site of challenge and change.

 Focusing on the unheard, alternative or counter-narrative in particular, and developing specific examples from the Young Foundation’s work in communities in the UK and with MONDRAGON (the world’s largest worker-led co-operative, based in Spain), the research looks at the ways in which counter-narratives expressed by seldom-heard groups develop new insights into the embodiment of inequality in everyday life and how it might be changed.